uxpat/magic-8-ball/README.md

-Magic 8 Ball is a simple Ruby app that will help you to make your mind up in a difficult situation
+Magic 8 Ball is a simple Ruby app that will help you to make your mind up in a difficult situation.

-To run the application you need to open your terminal and open folder where file is saved:
+To run the application you need to open your terminal and open the folder where file is saved:

-1. Open terminal
+1. Open Applications -> Accessories -> Terminal.
-2. cd ~/Downloads/
+2. Find where the `magic_8_ball.rb` file is – navigate to e.g. Downloads folder: `cd ~/Downloads/`
-3. ruby magic_8_ball.rb
+3. Run .rb file: `ruby magic_8_ball.rb`